cadusegatto1/Auto_FormulasCheck_Excel/README.md

 - **Matrix**: Reference spreadsheet containing the expected formulas.

-- **check**: Spreadsheet where the formulas are verified against the Matrix.
+- **Check**: Spreadsheet where the formulas are verified against the Matrix.

 2. **Column Mapping**: